¿´Æ¬¿ñÈË

 Boarding

 Full boarders make up 60 per cent of the pupil body – and it’s no wonder DLD College London has won awards for the experience it offers.
-Accommodation – 200 single rooms, all with an ensuite, and arranged around the building’s central atrium – feels like university halls and there are comfortable common rooms with far-reaching views across London.
+Accommodation – 200 single rooms, all with an ensuite, and arranged around the building’s central atrium – feels like university halls (indeed, the college views boarding as a stepping stone between school and university) and there are comfortable common rooms with far-reaching views across London.
 The structure of the boarding is built around close-knit huddles, which aim to encourage communities of friendship, with doors between different groups.
+There’s even a wellbeing garden with planters and seating.

 All students have an hour of supervised homework and after supper are allowed to go into London for 90 minutes in groups of three (with their phones).
-Weekend activities are all about getting out and exploring the capital.
+Weekend activities are all about getting out and exploring the capital, with day pupils welcome to join in.

 School community